J&J arthritis drug sirukumab raises safety concerns: FDA staff

 (Reuters) - There were more deaths in patients taking Johnson & Johnson's experimental rheumatoid arthritis drug sirukumab than among those taking a placebo, staff reviewers for the U.S. Food and Drug Administration said in a report published Monday.

 The report comes two days before an outside committee of advisors meets to discuss the drug and recommend whether it should be approved.
-The FDA is not obliged to follow the advice of its advisors but typically does so.
+The FDA is not obliged to follow the advice of its advisers but typically does so.

 The most common causes of death were major heart problems, infection and malignancies.